midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 2. An unshielded offer.
 3. A contract action.

-Shielded offer is an atomically applicable, balanced, sorted set of shielded inputs, outputs and transients.
-It also tracks token imbalances, because finalized offer does not contain information about coins values.
+Shielded offer is an atomically applicable, sorted set of shielded inputs, outputs and transients.
+It also conveys information on utilised token imbalances (if there are any), because finalized offer does not contain information about coins values.

-Unshielded offer is an atomically applicable, balanced, sorted set of unshielded inputs and outputs, together with a set of signatures.
+Unshielded offer is an atomically applicable, sorted set of unshielded inputs and outputs, together with a set of signatures authorizing the spends and sealing the intent an offer is part of.

+Balance of a token within an offer/intent is a sum of values of the coins of particular type in the outputs subtracted from the sum of values of inputs.
+Only transactions which have balance for all tokens used greater than or equal to zero, where the balance of tDUST token needs to cover transaction fees, will be accepted by the ledger as valid ones.

 A standard transaction contains:
 - *Intents*: each intent has assigned its execution order, determined by an identifier within the transaction.
 It contains or refers to shielded and unshielded offers, and contract actions within a transaction that are meant to be executed together (e.g. because they represent a swap of unshielded tokens for shielded ones, which is all done through a contract).
 - Fallible and guaranteed sections.
 A guaranteed section includes a shielded offer and a set of unshielded ones (one for each intent).
 A guaranteed section has to succeed for the whole transaction to succeed.
 Fallible sections (there exists one for each intent present) comprise a shielded offer, unshielded offer and contract actions.
 This split makes a transaction execution yield one of the following 3 results:
-  - total success - when guaranteed section and all fallible sections succeed
+  - success - when guaranteed section and all fallible sections succeed
-  - total failure - when guaranteed section fails
+  - failure - when guaranteed section fails, so no fallible section is even executed
-  - partial success, with succeeding intent ids - when guaranteed section passes, but some (or all) of fallible sections fail
+  - partial success, with succeeding intent ids - when guaranteed section passes, but some (or all) of fallible sections fail, the succeeding ones are being returned

 Because a transaction can always be extended (by adding new intents or merging shielded offers), its hash is not a reliable identifier to use when looking for transaction confirmation.
 Instead, transactions should be identified by their known components: value commitments of shielded offers or binding commitments of intents.